Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Online Survey

+We derived a survey with groups of questions addressing each of our formulated research questions.

+\paragraph{Demographic Data} We collected information regarding participants about their age, gender, educational background, knowledge, and role in the company.

-\textit{Company Information} To get an overview of the size and domain of the company, we asked questions about the sector and in which area (i.e., production or office work) the participants work.
+\paragraph{Company Information} To get an overview of the size and domain of the company, we asked questions about the sector and in which area (i.e., production or office work) the participants work.
 Here we used a combination of predefined answers and free-form answers.

-\textit{AI Technology - Strategy} To investigate the strategic plans towards AI for the company, we asked about future plans of the usage of AI (e.g., ``In which areas do your company plan to make changes with the help of artificial intelligence in the next years?'').
-Furthermore, we addressed chances (i.e., ``What is driving AI development in your company?'') as well as risks (i.e., ``What are challenges, obstacles or problems for your company in the implementation of AI?'').
-For each question, we gave predefined answer options and the possibility to write free text answers.
+\paragraph{AI Technology - Strategy} To investigate the strategic plans towards AI for the company, we asked about plans for the usage of AI (e.g., ``In which areas do your company plan to make changes with the help of artificial intelligence in the next years?'').
+Furthermore, we addressed chances (i.e., ``What is driving AI development in your company?'') as well as risks (i.e., ``What are challenges, obstacles or problems for your company in implementing AI?'').
+We gave predefined answer options for each question and the possibility of writing free-text answers.

-\textit{AI Technology - Usage} Here, we requested detailed information about the AI technologies used (i.e., task/ goal of the AI, field of application, autonomy of the AI, duration of use).
-In addition, we asked, inspired by the overview of XAI metrics of Hoffman et al. \cite{hoffman2018MetricsXAI}, five items on a 7-point Likert scale (1 = not at all, 7 = extremely), regarding on the AI technology's reliability, usefulness, transparency, operablility, and comprehensibility.
+\paragraph{AI Technology - Usage} Here, we requested detailed information about the AI technologies used (i.e., task/ goal of the AI, the field of application, the autonomy of the AI, duration of use).
+In addition, we asked, inspired by the overview of XAI metrics of Hoffman et al. \cite{hoffman2018MetricsXAI}, five items on a 7-point Likert scale (1 = not at all, 7 = extremely) regarding the AI technology's reliability, usefulness, transparency, operability, and comprehensibility.

-\textit{Training Offers} We investigated general and AI-specific training offers of companies.
-The analyses, results, and discussion of these investigations were published in \cite{andre2021KIkompetenz}.
+\paragraph{Training Offers} We investigated companies' general and AI-specific training offers.
+These investigations' analyses, results, and discussions were published in \cite{andre2021KIkompetenz}.